mkantzer/k8splayground-cluster-state/schema/mesoservice/v1/README.md

 						// currently available envs are:
 						// - `preview`, used for PR or other preview environments.
 						// - `prodLike`, the main configuration.
-This includes the copy of prod in CICD1, and eventually others.
+This includes the copy of prod in the development cluster, and eventually others.
 NOT JUST ACTUAL PRODUCTION.
 					}
 				}
 				// for scraping prometheus metrics.